acg/alangrow.com/content/blog/dream-deploys-atomic-zero-downtime-deployments.html.md

 ### What do you mean by a "zero downtime" deployment?

 At no point is the site unavailable.
-Requests will continue to be served without transport layer errors before, during, and after the deployment.
+Requests will continue to be served before, during, and after the deployment.
 In other words, this is about **availability**.

 ### What do you mean by an "atomic" deployment?